-You must supply your own (decent quality) headphones – or use the optical output to feed into a quality Hi-Fi system.
+You must supply your own (decent quality) earbuds with great sound quality – or use the optical output to feed into a quality Hi-Fi system.
 The headphone socket can also supply line-out levels, so can be fed directly into an amp.

 The manual is in various languages, and lives on the device itself.
 Save space by deleting the one(s) you don’t need.
 Or all of them.
 Don’t try and print it off on A4 paper, the pages are tiny – as is the print.
 Use a PDF reader to view the pages.

 There is a copy of “iRiver Plus 4” for Windows on the device.
 Delete it.
 (See below!) and download the latest from iRiver.com.
 If you have a 32 bit Windows computer that is!

 The supplied software (iRiver Plus 4) will not work on Windows 7 Professional 64 bit.
 It is 32 bit only.
 On 64 bit, it will not recognise that the device is plugged in.
 However, the software is not actually very good, so you are better off just using Windows Explorer and mounting the device as a USB drive.
 That works.